How should you write your resume if you’re over 50?

 You might be tempted to add your last position to an already outdated resume.

-Use these age-proof tips to create a fresh resume strategy and presentation for your over-50 job search:
+Use these age-proof tips to create a strong over-50 resume strategy for a winning job search:

-Don’t build your resume and job goals in a vacuum.
+Don’t build your over-50 resume (or job goals) in a vacuum.

 Instead, talk with recruiters and trusted contacts in your network to gauge the right target job level aligned with your skills.